Walschaerts valve gear: Motion

-Consider that the driver has adjusted the reversing lever such that the die block is at mid-gear.
-In this position the secondary motion is eliminated and the piston valve travel is shortest, giving minimal injection and exhaust of steam.
+When the driver moves the die block to mid-gear the secondary motion is eliminated and the piston valve travel is shortest, giving minimal injection and exhaust of steam.
 The travel of the piston valve is twice the total of lap plus lead.

-Contrast this to when the die block is at the bottom of the expansion link (7), giving maximum steam injection and exhaust.
+When the die block is at the bottom of the expansion link (7), it gives maximum steam injection and exhaust.
 This is the most powerful forward setting and is used in accelerating forward from rest.
-Conversely when the die block is at the top of the expansion link (7), maximal power in reverse is obtained.
-(On some engines the die block was in the top of the link in forward gear.
-This type was generally used on tank engines, which worked in forward and reverse equally.)
+When the die block is at the top of the expansion link, it gives maximum power in reverse.
+On some engines the die block was in the top of the link in forward gear.
+This type was generally used on tank engines, which worked in forward and reverse equally.

 Once the locomotive has accelerated the driver can adjust the reverser toward the mid-gear position, decreasing cut-off to give a more economical use of steam.
 The engine's tractive effort is then less than it was at starting, but its power is greater.